cdaven/noteexplorer/README.md

 Alias: `rename`

 Updates filenames of notes, based on the template `(<id>) <title>.<extension>`.
-So, if the ID is 20210119212027 and the H1 title in the note is "A Thief In The Night", the filename will become "20210119212027 A Thief In The Night.md".
+So, if the ID is 20210119212027 and the title in the note is "There and back again", the filename will become "20210119212027 There and back again.md".
 (The extension is set with the `--extension` option.)

 If there is no ID, the filename will be just the title.
 If there is not title, the filename will be just the ID.

+Read more about how NoteExplorer picks the [title](https://github.com/cdaven/noteexplorer/wiki/How-NoteExplorer-picks-the-title-of-a-note) and ID of a note.

 Some invalid characters will be cleaned from the title before saving as a file, since the operating systems object to them.
 Read more about this below, in "Filename links".